BSA A7/A10: Bert Hopwood, Herbert Perkins

 If all else fails, knock a couple of PSI from the tyres.
 But go easy and never run fast and hard on under-inflated tyres.

 Overall, BSA A10s are one of the best all-round British classic bikes you can buy.
 Fuel economy is good.
 Maintenance is easy, and fairly light.
-And they have plenty of presence on the road.
+And they have plenty of all-important presence on the road.
+In short, people like 'em.
+We do too.

-It's true that they rarely get the heart racing or the eyes popping, but these bikes soldier on and on and on with almost—but not quite—wearying monotony.
-If you want to go touring on a Brit twin and are more interested in the scenery than what's between your legs, choose an A10.
+It's true that the more basic A10s rarely get the heart racing or the eyes popping, but these motorcycles soldier on and on and on with almost—but not quite—wearying monotony.
+If you want to go touring on a Brit twin and are more interested in the scenery than what's between your legs, you can do much worse than choose an A10.

 BSA A10 specialists